Internal Links: Ultimate Guide + Strategies

 When you think about it logically, internal links are important in showing connections between webpages.
-Internal links allow you to establish a hierarchy by showing where the information starts and where visitors need to go next.
+Internal links allow you to establish a connection and a hierarchy by showing where the information starts and where visitors need to go next.
 And while this has significant benefits to your audience, that’s not all it benefits your website with.
 Google also finds it easier to understand your website structure this way.

-What Is Internal Link Building?
+What is Internal Link Building?

 Internal link building is building hyperlinks from one page to another on your internal website pages.
 Internal links create a flow of content within the domain.
 The code format for an internal link will look something like this:

 Based off the above example, the code for this internal link “broken links” in our blog: Your Simple Guide Your Simple Guide To Internal Linking will look like this:

 This hyperlink format utilizes descriptive keywords or phrases as anchor texts, giving readers and search engines an idea of the content source, you’re targeting.
 The ability to use internal links strategically can help you build page authority and ultimately better ranking on search engines.